jamespooley/shiny-resources/README.md

 # ✨ Shiny Resources

-Shiny is a great tool for the working data scientist that needs to quickly build an MVP data product, but also wants to build a long-lasting "productized" application.
+Shiny is a great tool for the working data scientist that needs to quickly build an MVP data product, but also wants to build a long-lasting "productionized" application.

 The following is a (perpetually WIP) compendium of books, help documents, blog posts, etc. that I've found helpful when building Shiny apps.